Catholic Church and politics in the United States: Supreme Court

 The first Catholic Supreme Court appointment was Chief Justice Roger B. Taney, appointed by Andrew Jackson in 1836.
-The second, Edward Douglass White, joined the Court in 1894 and was elevated to Chief Justice in 1910.
+The second, Edward Douglass White, joined the court in 1894 and was elevated to chief justice in 1910.
 He was joined on the Court by Catholic Joseph McKenna in 1898.
-After White's death in 1921, there became an informally recognized tradition of holding one seat on the Court for a Catholic justice, though not necessarily the same seat.
+After White's death in 1921, there became an informally recognized tradition of holding one seat on the court for a Catholic justice, though not necessarily the same seat.

-Pierce Butler was appointed to the Court in 1923 and succeeded by Frank Murphy in 1940.
+Pierce Butler was appointed to the court in 1923 and was succeeded by Frank Murphy in 1940.
 Both were Catholic.
-During Murphy's time on the Court, he was briefly joined by James F. Byrnes, who was raised Catholic but had converted to Episcopalianism many years before his appointment.
+During Murphy's time on the court, he was briefly joined by James F. Byrnes, who was raised Catholic but had converted to Episcopalianism many years before his appointment.

 After Murphy died in 1949, he was not succeeded directly by a Catholic.
 However, President Harry Truman appointed Sherman Minton to a different vacant seat, and his appointment was seen as in keeping with the tradition, as Minton's wife was Catholic.
-He would convert five years after his retirement from the Court.
+He would convert five years after his retirement from the court.

 Upon Minton's retirement, Cardinal Francis Spellman successfully lobbied Dwight Eisenhower to replace him with William J. Brennan, a practicing Catholic.

 The traditional one-seat rule was abandoned by President Ronald Reagan, who nominated two Catholics to serve together: Antonin Scalia in 1986 and Anthony Kennedy in 1988.
-They joined Brennan to give the Court a then-high of three Catholic justices.
+They joined Brennan to give the court a then-high of three Catholic justices.

 President George H.W.
 Bush nominated Clarence Thomas in 1991.
 At the time of his appointment, Thomas was a confirmed Catholic attending Episcopalian services, but he has since returned to active Catholicism.
 He replaced the retiring Catholic Brennan with David Souter, an Episcopalian.

 President George W. Bush appointed John Roberts and Samuel Alito, both Catholics, in 2005.
-Alito's appointment gave the Court its first ever Catholic majority, which it has maintained since.
+Alito's appointment gave the court its first ever Catholic majority, which it has maintained ever since.
 In 2009, President Barack Obama appointed Catholic Sonia Sotomayor, raising the number of Catholic justices to six.

 In 2018, President Donald Trump appointed Catholic Brett Kavanaugh to replace Anthony Kennedy.
 Trump's other appointment thus far, Neil Gorsuch, is a practicing Episcopalian who had attended Catholic Mass and Catholic schools as a child.
 He joined the Episcopal Church upon marriage to his wife.
 It is unclear whether he still identifies as Catholic, and he is not typically included among the Catholic justices.
 In 2020, Justice Ruth Bader Ginsburg died; President Donald Trump nominated Amy Coney Barrett, a Catholic, to fill the vacancy; she was subsequently confirmed by the Senate and sworn in to the bench.